abstractFlo/atlas-docs/installation/README.md

 ### Get the packages

 If you want to integrate in your own stack, you can install the packages by yourself without using a template.
-This only describe the way to get the framework.
-Not how to setup in your own environment.
+This only describe the way to get the framework, not how to set up in your own environment.

 {% hint style="danger" %}
-Note that the complete setup must be done by you.
-We suggest to use one of the templates provided by us.
+Note that the complete setup has to be done by you.
+We suggest using one of the templates provided by us.
 {% endhint %}

 ```text